-Missing a period with a negative pregnancy test is one of the most common complaints women seek advice about.
+Missing a period, but having a negative pregnancy test, is one of the most common complaints women seek advice about.

 Absence of periods

-The medical term used to describe " absence of periods" is amenorrhoea.
-Women normally do not menstruate before puberty, during pregnancy, and after the menopause.
+The medical term used to describe "absence of periods" is amenorrhoea.
+Women normally do not menstruate before puberty, during pregnancy, or after the menopause.
 If a woman does not get her period when she normally should, it may be the symptom of a treatable medical condition.

 There are two types of amenorrhoea: primary amenorrhoea and secondary amenorrhoea.
 Primary amenorrhoea is when a young woman has not had her first period by the age of 16.
 Secondary amenorrhoea is when a woman who has had normal menstrual cycles stops getting her monthly period for six months or more.